 31 Club Members and persons belonging to Groups or Organisations approved by the Executive Committee may camp in the Club paddock, subject to fees and conditions, which shall be determined by the Executive Committee.

 32 Intoxicating liquor may only be supplied by a Club Member aged 18 or over, to Club Members aged 18 or over and their signed in guests aged 18 or over, between the prescribed hours contained within the Club Premises License, a summary of which is displayed in the kitchen.

-33 Members’ duties are listed in, but not limited to, the duty listing in the sailing programme circulated to Club Members and as listed in the Club Dutyman system.
-Every adult Club Member must assist with at least one Working Party and undertake a minimum of one duty per annum.
-If a Club Member cannot do their allotted duties, the Club Member is required to find his or her own substitute e.g., by swapping with another Club Member.
-The Executive Committee Members and Senior Instructors may be absolved from inclusion in the Duty Rota but are encouraged to volunteer.
+33 An adult Club member must undertake a minimum of one Club Duty per year drawn from the Duty Roster Dutyman system.
+If a Club Member cannot do their allotted Duty, the Club Member is required to find his or her own substitute e.g., by swapping with another Club Member.
+The Executive Committee Members and Senior Instructors may be absolved from inclusion in the Duty Roster but are encouraged to volunteer.

 35 The Club subscription year shall run from 1 April to 31 March in the following year.
 Membership renewal subscriptions must be received before 1 April for the following year.
 Should any member fail to pay the appropriate subscription or berth fee by 1 April in any year, membership of the Club shall automatically lapse, subject to the discretion of Executive Committee to allow late payment in exceptional circumstances and on such terms as the Committee may decide.

 36 The Executive Committee shall have discretion to apply discounts to the Membership subscription and berth fees in any circumstances that it may deem appropriate.